cockroachdb/docs/v21.1/show-create.md

 For more information, see [`COMMENT ON`](comment-on.html).

-### Show the `CREATE` statements for all tables, views, and sequences in the current database
+### Show the statements needed to recreate all tables, views, and sequences in the current database

 <span class="version-tag">New in v21.1:</span> To return the `CREATE` statements for all of the tables, views, and sequences in the current database, use `SHOW CREATE ALL TABLES`.